-I asked Mom once hat did I ever do to her? and Mom answered right away, like the question was an eventuality, same as sunrises, deaths.
+I asked Mom once, What did I ever do to her? and Mom answered right away, like the question was an eventuality, same as sunrises, deaths.
 You were born, Avery.
 Simple as that.
-Stop breathing, and yall might just get along.
+Stop breathing, and y’all might just get along.

 Mom’s hyperbole was the grim truth.
 I could imagine the casket and my bloated corpse, cold and blue as a slab of undercooked beef, my tie pointed and sharp as a blade.
 Yell and Mom would hold hands.
-Shaking her head, Mom might whisper I’ve never seen him so dignifiedso handsomehy couldn’t he carry himself like this in life?
+Shaking her head, Mom might whisper I’ve never seen him so dignified . . . so handsome.
+Why couldn’t he carry himself like this in life?
 And then Yell would frown bitterly, throw flower petals over me, sign the cross.

-I figured looking for Yell was a waste of time, but I knew better than to tell Mom no. Her nerves were landmines, and I had enough shrapnel in my chest I , added a slump in my shoulders, and said, “Will do.”
+I figured looking for Yell was a waste of time, but I knew better than to tell Mom no. Her nerves were landmines, and I had enough shrapnel in my chest.
+I sighed, added a slump in my shoulders, and said, “Will do.”

 She pinned me with a fiery glare, slapped my arm, and said, “Nuh-unh.
 Don’t do me like that, boy.”
-After a minute or two, she pulled an envelope out of her purse and , “Be sure she gets this.”
+After a minute or two, she pulled an envelope out of her purse and said, “Be sure she gets this.”

-I stuffed the letter in my back pocket, hoping it was anthrax, the dramatic end to an enduring mother-daughter feud.
+I stuffed the letter in my back pocket, hoping it was laced with anthrax, the dramatic end to an enduring mother-daughter feud.

 Mom pouted a bit and said, “Thank you,” which was unexpected and awesome, but then she rapped my chest and went back to commanding.
 “Now get, or you won’t ever find her.
 That girl’s slick and mean as I-don’t-know-what.”

+* * *

 I wanted to believe Yell was slicing notched machetes through Amazonian flora as she tracked rare panthers, tarantulas scattering under her feet, falcons banking overhead like remote controlled planes, exotic flowers opening gaudy, wet lips.
-I wanted to believe she was Kumite fighting in Thailanda musty, concrete theatre bristling with blood-lusting spectators, adrenaline setting claws in her spine, soiled gloves rolled in pulverized glass, she and the champ trading slashes across the chest like masochists posing as sadists.
+I wanted to believe she was Kumite fighting in Thailand—a musty, concrete theatre bristling with blood-lusting spectators, adrenaline setting claws in her spine, soiled gloves rolled in pulverized glass, she and the champ trading slashes across the chest like masochists posing as sadists.
 I wanted to believe all that, but I knew she was most likely chopping it up with one of her dickhead ex-boyfriends, smoking dirt weed and guzzling cough syrup until the ghosts of dead prophets dropped from the ceiling and empty Pringles cans became megaphones heralding End Times.

-She could have been with Big Boulder, a lunkhead who once held his breath for five minutes on a stupid dare and subsequently forgot everything he learned in 9th grade—believed babies are assembled inside a woman piece by piece through repeated copulation and the union between numbers and letters is witchcraft could have been with Fly Ricky, a pretty dude known for having the silkiest hair and six baby-mamas by the age of twenty, or she could have been with Cal Rich, a roided-out, Adderall pillhustling party monster.
+She could have been with Big Boulder, a lunkhead who once held his breath for five minutes on a stupid dare and subsequently forgot everything he learned in 9th grade—the imbecile believed babies are assembled inside a woman piece by piece through repeated copulation, and the union between numbers and letters is witchcraft.
+She could have been with Fly Ricky, a pretty dude known for having the silkiest hair and six baby-mamas by the age of twenty, or she could have been with Cal Rich, a roided-out, Adderall pill-hustling party monster.
 Dude couldn’t even grin without juicy veins breaking across his forehead.
 Neighborhood lore had it he drank so much protein powder whole biceps fell out the back of his ass when he sat on the toilet.

 Last time Yell was out fucking with Cal Rich, he called me at two in the morning.
 The connection was fuzzy, overpowered by background noise, girls laughing like delicate, loopy birds, Pleistoscenic bass thundering, glass breaking beneath Toxodon hooves.
 Liquor and hot musk steamed through the receiver.
-Cal grunted and told me ome get your sister, homie.
-She wildin harder than a mug.
+Cal grunted and told me, Come get your sister, homie.
+She wildin’ harder than a mug.